-Unless otherwise stated, payments are not refundable or transferrable.
-Non-payment of fees by the above deadlines will result in either the cancellation of your child's enrollment or incur a late payment fee of 2% per month.
-It is not possible for a student to attend class until the payment for that term has been received.
+Unless otherwise stated, payments are non-refundable or transferrable.
+Non-payment of fees by the above deadlines will result in either the cancellation of your child's enrolment or incur an additional administrative penalty fee of MOP100 for each subsequent transection.
+Student attendance is not allowed until the payment for that term has been received.